zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

 The seniors are allowed to determine the location* of the devices as they are wireless and battery-operated, with a lifespan of around five years.

-_*To ensure that seniors can reach the PAB when they are on floor, there is a maximum height limit for chosen location to install the PAB._
+_*To ensure that seniors can reach the PAB when they are on the floor, there is a maximum height limit for chosen location to install the PAB._

 ### How Do You Use the PAB?